MonkmanMH/DataScienceResources_draft/docs/StatisticalPractice.md

 * Rich FitzJohn, Matt Pennell, Amy Zanne, Will Cornwell (2014-06-09) [Reproducible research is still a challenge](https://ropensci.org/blog/2014/06/09/reproducibility/) (at [rOpenSci](https://ropensci.org/))

+#### Versioned data

+* Daniel Falster, Richard G FitzJohn, Matthew W. Pennell, William K. Cornwell (2017-11-10) [Versioned data: why it is needed and how it can be achieved (easily and cheaply)](https://peerj.com/preprints/3401/)

 ***

 ### Coding practice